HAUDX/XTS_TRANSPORT_EXAMPLES/README.md

 ### [XTS_DEMO_EXTERN_108]:
 - 2 PLC example for high layer abstraction
 - Process Layer (Collectors and Instances) is fully independent from Station Layer (ProcessStation and Mover)
-- Introduction of a LinkedList with Ctrl/State wrapper for async atomic communication between any domains or sovereign entities.
+- Introduction of a LinkedList with cyclic Ctrl/State wrapper for async atomic communication across any means of communication.

 ### [XTS_DEMO_EXTERN_SIMULATION]:
 - 2 PLC example for Station Layer abstraction